 I mean, I suppose there were a few times where Christ asked Bartholomew to build a campfire, or gave Philip a shopping list to take to town and those words had nothing to do with salvation and so they weren’t recorded.
 Because if the other apostles didn’t state it as explicitly as John, they still all wrote with the same Spirit in Whom he writes: “Now Jesus did many other signs in the presence of the disciples, which are not written in this book; but these are written so that you may believe that Jesus is the Christ, the Son of God, and that by believing you may have life in his name (John 20:30-31)."

-So if we are saved by faith, if it is by faith that we have life in His name, what do the sacraments have to do with it?
-The answer is, EVERYTHING!
+If we are saved by faith, if it is by faith that we have life in His name, what do the sacraments have to do with it?
+The answer is: everything.

 It is by faith that we not only believe in Jesus, but also believe Jesus when He says things like “Whoever believes and is baptized will be saved.”
 (Mark 16:16) It is in faith that we believe the word of God when the disciples of Jesus say that in baptism we were buried into death so that just as Christ has been raised to the glory of the Father, we too might walk in the newness of life (Rom 6:4).”
 Or that “Baptism now saves you” (1 Peter 3:21).